dawapaljor/sft-report/src/pages/content/0-report.md

 ### On the Route from Downtown San Francisco to the Filoli Estate

 The route from downtown San Francisco to Filoli, where the Biden-Xi meeting took place, was lined with CCP supporters who were bused there from their accommodations.
 Their positioning along Cañada Road suggests that they were alerted to the route that Xi’s motorcade would take to reach Filoli, as there are two possible routes, and the attendees were all lined up along the route the motorcade eventually took.
 Some Chinese protesters also gathered there.
-Scuffles broke out among some CCP supporters and Chinese protesters as the CCP supporters used their numbers to try to deny space to the protesters, crowding them out and attempting to ensure that they could not be viewed from vehicles passing on the road.<sup>[^105]</sup>
+Scuffles broke out among some CCP supporters and Chinese protesters as the CCP supporters used their numbers to try to deny space to the protesters, crowding them out, and attempting to ensure that they could not be viewed from vehicles passing on the road.<sup>[^105]</sup>

 ### Rally and March Protesting against Xi Jinping